brewkode/camprom/README.md

 ## DB Choice
-Cassandra / ScyllaDB / DynamoDB / HBase - choice is based on combination of existing infra tools / maturity / team strength and community support.
+Cassandra / ScyllaDB / DynamoDB / HBase - based on combination of existing infra / maturity / team strength and community support.

 ## Scaling when user load explodes
 - Before doing any improvements, first step would be to measure bottlenecks.
+- Potential areas of bottleneck - the service layer, code assignment logic and the DB
-- The promocode service - which assigns the promocode to user can scale out.
+- The promocode service - can horizontally scale out, since it doesn't have any local state
 - Given that the underlying DB choice is horizontally scalable, we can scale out the DB too if we see hotspots in the DB
-- Bloom filter needs to be kept in sync across services - easier to get rid of bloom than to
+- The contention will go up since there are now more code assignments (potentially) happening.
+Evolution to free-list based mechanism will mitigate some of this.

 ## Alternate design for Promocode service:
-- Sharded service which manages its own state - promo codes & their in_use state
-- CHR to decide which shard to forward the request to based on hash(userId)
-- Since, data is owned locally by a CHR node shard, contention is reduced by factor of N, where N is number of nodes in CHR
+- Service with handleOrForward semantic - to allow request localization and avoid contention from many service hosts.
+Shard level flag to signify if a particular shard is fully taken or not.